Plant for the Climate You Have

 4. Thyme (Thymus vulgaris)

-Same Mediterranean family, same logic.
-Forms a low mat in the herb garden.
-Multiple species (creeping thyme as a lawn substitute, English thyme for cooking, lemon thyme as both ornamental and culinary).
+Same Mediterranean family, same logic — though thyme stays lower than the rest, forming a tight mat across the herb garden that takes light foot traffic.
+There are more species than you’d expect to choose from: creeping thyme as a lawn substitute, English thyme for cooking, lemon thyme that does double duty as ornamental and culinary.

 5. Yarrow (Achillea millefolium)